-Some people, especially pregnant women, should not take methotrexate.
-People should always discuss use of the drug with a doctor to weigh up the risks and benefits.
+Some people, especially pregnant people, should not take methotrexate.
+A person should always discuss the use of the drug with a doctor to weigh up the risks and benefits.

-If methotrexate does not provide adequate symptom relief on its own, doctors may prescribe it in combination with other medications.
-Options include other DMARDs, such as sulfasalazine doxycycline and hydroxychloroquine.
+If methotrexate does not provide adequate symptom relief on its own, doctors may prescribe it in combination with other medications such as biologic drugs.
+Options also include other DMARDs, such as sulfasalazine doxycycline and hydroxychloroquine.

 Some researchers are looking to reintroduce gold as a treatment for RA.
 Newer studies on gold compounds are looking at better ways to manage the inflammatory process using gold with acceptable side effects, in particular in the form of nanoparticle therapy.